littlehorse-enterprises/littlehorse/docs/docs/04-concepts/04-concepts.md

 The Developer Guide discusses in detail how to develop `WfSpec`s with your SDK of choice.

 **This section discusses how the `WfSpecs` and `WfRun`s created by those SDKs behave.**

-NOTE: If you really want to, you can develop workflows using raw JSON.
-Tutorials for how to do that are incoming.
-For now, we refer you to the [protocol buffer definition](https://github.com/littlehorse-enterprises/lh-proto/src/master/).